-The common description of a jester is a person who was employed by a European Monarch to provide entertainment and tell jokes.
-Visually, they were characterized as wearing bright, eccentric and very distinctive hats that were floppy, made of cloth and had a jingle bell on the end of each of its three points.
-These three points were made to be a representation of a donkey's tail and ears that was worn by earlier jesters.
+A jester is a person who was employed by a European monarch to provide entertainment and tell jokes.
+Jesters wore bright, eccentric, distinctive hats that were floppy, made of cloth, and had a jingle bell on the end of each of its three points.
+These three points were a recreation of a donkey's tail and ears (worn by earlier jesters).
 A jester also carried a scepter which was an ornamental, symbolic staff that represented authority.
 This particular scepter was called a marotte.
 It had a head carved on the top and was meant to reflect the jester's costume.
 Medieval jesters are comparable to today's clowns.

-Many played a small role in the courts and brightened up the events.
+Jesters played a small role in the courts and brightened up the events.
 The medieval jesters held the great responsibility of having to bring a smile to an angry or sick Monarch's face.
-He was employed solely to excite and amuse his master, prevent state affairs from becoming over-oppressed and brought liveliness to meals to help aid with digestion.
+He was employed solely to excite and amuse his master, prevent state affairs from becoming over-oppressed, and brought liveliness to meals to help aid with digestion.

-Their breeches were tight, usually comprised of two different colored legs that were complimented by a motley coat.
+Their breeches were tight, usually comprised of two different colored legs that were complemented by a motley coat.
 Their heads were shaved and covered with a piece of cloth that resembled something a monk would wear and fell to their shoulders and over their chest.
-A hat that depicted the tail and ears of a donkey were worn by the very first medieval jesters.
+A hat that depicted the tail and ears of a donkey was worn by the very first medieval jesters.
 With time the jester's clothes became more and more brightly colored, humorous and gaudy.
-Their hat became known as the fool's hat that became the stereotypical three-pointed one that everyone is so familiar with today.
+Their hat became known as the fool's hat which became the stereotypical three-pointed one that everyone is so familiar with today.

 History Of The Jester